-Reduce bright lights and distractions, manage your stress levels, reduce caffeine intake, get plenty of regular exercise, monitor use of the TV, the internet and social media, try Aromatherapy, avoid alcohol before bed, increase water intake and give up smoking.
+[thrive_text_block color=”dark” headline=”The Short Answer:”]Tackle Insomnia by reducing bright lights and distractions, managing your stress levels, reducing your caffeine intake, getting plenty of regular exercise, monitoring your use of the TV, the internet and social media and avoiding alcohol before bed.[/thrive_text_block]

 Having trouble getting enough sleep? beginning to think it may be getting serious?
 In the following article, I will explain what Insomnia is and who it’s more likely to affect.
 I’ll also cover some natural remedies for sleep deprivation you can experiment with and what your next steps should be if nothing seems to be helping.
 We’ll also take down some common sleep myths along the way toward our ultimate goal, of learning how get rid of Insomnia once and for all.